 - Stress: If stress and anxiety keep a person awake at night and they are not able to go into full REM, this will affect them during waking hours.

 If you’re involved in a car accident with a drowsy driver, or the driver has fallen asleep behind the wheel, after 911, call 411.
-Call 1-800-411-PAIN for help with your personal injury case.
+Call Path at 1-800-411-PAIN for help with your personal injury case.
 It is important to immediately seek medical attention, and 411 Pain provides you with the best doctors in your area as well as expert attorneys to get you the compensation you deserve.